asyncapi/bindings/anypointmq/README.md

 - generate a skeleton of the application that exposes the message-driven API (this is common), or
 - generate a stub of an "interaction partner" application that interacts with that application via its message-driven API (this is less common).

-Some of the fields in the bindings defined in this specification serve to more clearly define the contract of an API in the presence of an Anypoint MQ message broker, while other fields are useful primarily for code generation.
+Only a few fields of the binding objects defined in this specification serve to more clearly define the contract of an API in the presence of an Anypoint MQ message broker, while most fields are useful primarily for code generation.
 The latter fields can be used in both code generation scenarios, and will then influence the application code that is being generated.

 ## Server Object